The online Comment window has expired

 • Default_avatar

-Kathy Harris almost 3 years ago
+Kathy Harris about 3 years ago

 All hands on deck, working to #EndGunViolence. @MayorofMKE and @CavalierJohnson please join @GovEvers’s and support 8.4M to fully fund Milwaukee’s Office of Violence Prevention.
 Promoting peace is not enough, support has to be behind it.